RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/adding-node.md

 1. In the window that appears, click **Setup**.
 1. In the Node configuration page:\
-    a.
-Enter a path for **Persistent storage**, or leave the default path.\
+    1. Enter a path for **Persistent storage**, or leave the default path.\
         For additional details, refer to [Persistent and ephemeral storage]({{< relref "/rs/administering/designing-production/persistent-ephemeral-storage.md" >}}).
-    b.
-You can enter a path for **Ephemeral storage**, or leave the default path.\
+    1. You can enter a path for **Ephemeral storage**, or leave the default path.\
         For additional details, refer to [Persistent and ephemeral storage]({{< relref "/rs/administering/designing-production/persistent-ephemeral-storage.md" >}}).
-    c.
-If you want to enable Redis on Flash, select the check box Enable flash storage support and enter the path to the Flash storage that should be used as RAM extension.\
+    1. If you want to enable Redis on Flash, select the check box Enable flash storage support and enter the path to the Flash storage that should be used as RAM extension.\
         For additional details, refer to [Redis on Flash]({{< relref "/rs/concepts/memory-architecture/redis-flash.md" >}}).
-    d.
-If your machine is configured to have multiple IP addresses, the section **IP Addresses Usage** is displayed.
+    1. If your machine is configured to have multiple IP addresses, the section **IP Addresses Usage** is displayed.
 Use the **IP Addresses Usage** section to assign a single IPv4 type address for internal traffic and multiple IPv4/IPv6 type addresses for external traffic.\
         For additional details, refer to [Multi-IP & IPv6]({{< relref "/rs/administering/designing-production/networking/multi-ip-ipv6.md" >}}).
-    e.
-In Cluster configuration, select **Join cluster**.
+    1. In Cluster configuration, select **Join cluster**.
-    f.
-Enter an IP address of a node in the cluster.
+    1. Enter an IP address of a node in the cluster.

         **Note:** You must use the internal IP address if the node has both an internal and external IP address.

-    g.
-Enter the credentials of the cluster administrator, which you defined when you created the cluster.
+    1. Enter the credentials of the cluster administrator, which you defined when you created the cluster.
-    h.
-Click **Next**.
+    1. Click **Next**.
-    i.
-If the cluster is configured to support rack-zone awareness, you are redirected to a page in which you must set the node's Rack-zone ID.
+    1. If the cluster is configured to support rack-zone awareness, you are redirected to a page in which you must set the node's Rack-zone ID.
 For additional details, refer to [Rack-zone awareness]({{< relref "/rs/concepts/high-availability/rack-zone-awareness.md" >}}).